 ODM products are more common in more R&D and capital intensive industries – such as electronics, machinery, and medical devices.
 On the contrary, ODM products are less common in the clothing or textiles industry.

 Where can I find suppliers offering ODM products?

 There is no strict category of ‘ODM suppliers’.
-In all industries, essentially all manufacturers have started off as OEMs, making products based on their buyer specification.
+Essentially all manufacturers have started off as OEMs – which means that they are primarily making products based on their buyer design and product specification.

-That said, some suppliers have invested in developing their own ODM products, while other just upload ‘for reference only’ products to their Alibaba or Global Source pages.
+Some suppliers have invested in developing their own ODM products, while other just uploads ‘for reference only’ products to their Alibaba or Global Source pages.

 Is ODM the same thing as Private Labeling?

-How can I be sure that the ODM product is not the IP of another company?
+How can I be sure that the ODM product is patented by another product?